kanerep/gatsby-starter-netlify-cms/src/pages/postnatal/index.md

         10:30-11:15 at the Narborough Parish Centre.
       testheading: "Mum and Baby Legs, Bums and Tums Classes "
     - image: /img/image4-1-.jpeg
-      text: "If you feel you need a more individualized fitness plan or extra help after your pregnancy then I offer personal training sessions in the comfort of your own homes.
-I bring all the equipment to you so again there is no need to find childcare or even leave the house! "
+      text: If you feel you need a more individualised fitness plan or extra help after your pregnancy, then I offer personal training sessions in the comfort of your own homes.
+I bring all the equipment to you so again, there is no need to find childcare or even leave the house!
-      testheading: "1-1 Home personal training sessions "
+      testheading: "1-1 Home Personal Training Sessions "
   heading: This may be removed for now
   description: "This may be removed for now "
 main:
   heading: Client Reviews...
   description: |
-    read what some of our lovely mums had to say.
+    Read what some of the lovely Mum's at the SLC Fitness classes had to say!
   image1:
     alt: A group doing barre fitness
     image: /img/image2.jpeg